£40.50 £45.00

-Sakae/Ringyo (SR) Royal chainring, hailing from Japan and in production from the 1970s to the 1980s.
-Made from aluminium and weighing in at 84 grams.
+Sakae/Ringyo (SR) Royal LA-5 chainring, hailing from Japan and in production during the 1970s (yet still new & unused after all this time!).
+Made from aluminium and weighing in at 97 grams.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 If you're taking part in L'Eroica, Anjou Velo, Velo Retro or another similar vintage cycling event, this is fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong chainring!